thellimist/TIL/README.md

 Daily short summaries of what I learned that day.

 ## Logs
+### Day 9: 3/02/2017
+TIL What is puff pastry.
+I also learned how to cook pastry with spanich.
+Tip: don't use baking soda with it.
+It's useless.

 ### Day 8: 2/02/2017
 - In Japanese, the country Japan is called Nihon
 - The word Barbarian comes from ancient Greek.
 It means people who speak gibirish (not Greek, Latin).